ZacharyEspiritu/zacharyespiritu.github.io/_projects/2016-06-12-math-battle.markdown

 After a complete redesign of the app, in February 2016, I won the 2015 [Congressional App Challenge][congressional-app-challenge].
 As a result, I was invited to Washington, D.C. to a reception with the other regional winners, political representatives, and engineers from tech companies such as Spotify and IBM.

-Most recently, I was named on CEWeek's [10Under20: Young Innovators To Watch][ceweek-awards] list for my work on Math Battle.
+In June 2016, I was named on CEWeek's [10Under20: Young Innovators To Watch][ceweek-awards] list for my work on Math Battle.
 Since then, I've been featured in several publications around the internet—you can view several of these articles on the [Math Battle website][math-battle-website].

 <figure class="lazyload">
     <img class="responsive-image lazyload" data-src="/images/projects/math-battle/ceweek-presentation.jpg">